Are Condoms 100% Effective?

 No type of condom prevents pregnancy or sexually transmitted diseases (STDs) 100% of the time.
 For better protection from pregnancy, many couples use condoms along with another method of birth control, like birth control pills or an IUD.

-A condom is the best way to protect you from most sexually transmitted diseases (STDs).
-They must be used correctly and must be used every time you have sex.
-But even when used correctly, condoms do not protect against infections spread from sores on the skin (such as genital herpes ) not covered by a condom.
+Condoms are the best way to protect you from most STDs.
+They must be used correctly — every time you have sex.
+But even then, they won't protect against infections that can spread from a sore on the skin (such as during a genital herpes outbreak) if it's not covered by a condom.

 To use a condom correctly:

 - Make sure it is put on right side out.

 - Check the expiration date (condoms can dry and crack if they're old).

 - Choose condoms made of latex, which is thought to be most effective in preventing STDs.
 If one of you has an allergy to latex, use polyurethane condoms instead.